How to ensure your photos are sharp

 When using autofocus, you could leave it up to the camera to decide where to focus, but it’s usually best to adjust your Focus Area yourself and direct the focus exactly where you want it to be.
 You can select a single focus point for still subjects, or use Dynamic area AF to track moving subjects.
 Check your camera manual for instructions on how to do this.
 Of course, cameras with more focus points offer more versatility and precision.

 Alternatively, for more precision for stationary subjects, you can also try the “focus and recompose” technique.
 The center focus point is usually the most accurate, so start by placing your subject in the center of your frame.
 Press your shutter button halfway down to “lock” focus, and then recompose your shot to get the composition you want.
-When using this technique, just remember that you cannot closer or farther from your subject, or it will be out of focus.
+When using this technique, just remember that you cannot move closer or farther from your subject, or it will be out of focus.

 In most cases, these five simple steps will form the basis of capturing a sharp image.
 If all else fails, go ahead and perfect your shot in post-production.
 Using a High Pass filter in Photoshop is a great way to achieve some of that clarity, while Topaz Sharpen AI is a popular standalone image sharpening program that specializes in shake reduction, focus correction, and blur removal.